cunnie/writings/i_am_become_forever.md

 "I find myself unable to fulfill the duties of my rank, sir."

-"Have you considered a vaction."
+"Have you considered a vacation."

 "No, sir."